 An ancient city with a name to match - it was founded more than 2,200 years ago by Carthaginian leader Hasdrubal - Cartagena is now one of Spain's busiest commercial centers.
 Step ashore here, though, and you are immediately aware of its rich history.
 In fact, you see it even as you cruise towards the harbor as this is flanked by towering fortresses.
 Then, in the center of the old town, you will find the original Carthaginian castle and sections of the old city walls.

-Among its numerous Roman remains stands out the recently restored Roman theatre of Carthago Nova that is one of the landmarks of the city.
+Among its numerous Roman remains stands out the recently restored Roman theater of Carthago Nova that is one of the landmarks of the city.

 On the main boulevard right in front of the cruise dock is the starting point of the TuristBus, a 40 minute hop on/off double-decker sightseeing tour.